carrieli15/carrieli15/README.md

 -->

-- 🔭 I’m a currently master's student in Data Science at Duke University.
+- 🔭 I completed my master's degree in Data Science at Duke University.
+<!--
 - 🌱 I’m currently learning Data Engineering, NLP, Machine Learning, Data Modeling, Python, and R.
-<!--
-- 👯 I’m looking to collaborate on ...
 -->
+- 👯 I’m looking to collaborate on Human-Computer Interaction (HCI) in EdTech, explainable technology, and usable security.

-- 🤔 I’m looking for ***2026 Spring & Fall PhD opportunities that align with my interest in data science technology, particularly those aimed at utilizing EdTech, information science and Human-Computer Interaction (HCI) to create social impact***.
+- 🤔 I’m looking for ***2026 Spring & Fall PhD opportunities that align with my interest in data science technology, particularly those aimed at utilizing EdTech, explainable technology and Human-Computer Interaction (HCI) to create social impact***.
 <!--
 - 💬 Ask me about ...
 -->